Ashfiq98/django-signals/README.md

 - When we create a new instance of the tracked model (MyModel), a log
   entry is automatically added to the LogEntry model, indicating the instance was created.
   When we update an existing instance of the tracked model, a log entry is added indicating the instance was updated.
-## Here you can see the presentation of this project :
-<a href = "https://docs.google.com/presentation/d/1tuQKdGpP3Ymv49StXabv9B1ZCJ0MAkWmWmRzX4dksCg/edit?usp=sharing "> Presentation Slide </a>